FIND A STORE BY STATE

 Terms and Conditions:

-$17.99 for the quadrivalent influenza vaccine. *Age restrictions do apply – you must be 10 years and overto receive a flu vaccination at Ramsay Pharmacy or Malouf Pharmacies in QLD, NSW & VIC.
+Quadrivalent flu vaccination $17.99.
+Age restrictions do apply – you must be 10 years and over to receive a flu vaccination at Ramsay Pharmacy or Malouf Pharmacies.
+Bookings for children between 10 years and 16 years require parent/guardian consent.
 Administered by a qualified Pharmacist.
-Subject to pharmacist immuniser availability.
 Please allow 15 minute post-vaccination for monitoring.
+Walk in appointment requests may be declined due to unavailability of a qualified pharmacist immuniser or of vaccine supply.